 Reliability Services Informational Statement

-The CAISO RC shall publish an informational statement containing billing volume data submitted by RC Customers by October 30 of each year.RC Customers should validate the billing volume data contained within the Reliability Services informational statement and submit updated billing volume data, if necessary, by November 30 following the publication of the informational statement.
+The CAISO RC shall publish an informational statement containing billing volume data submitted by RC Customers by October 30 of each year.
+If publication of information statement falls on a weekend or a CAISO holiday, the statement will be issued on the next Business Day.
+RC Customers should validate the billing volume data contained within the Reliability Services informational statement and submit updated billing volume data, if necessary, by November 30 following the publication of the informational statement.
 If an RC Customer does not update their billing volume data by November 30, it will be deemed that the billing volume data published in the Reliability Services informational statement to be valid and accepted.
+If November 30 falls on a weekend or a CAISO holiday, the submittal deadline is the next Business Day.

 RC Services Charge Codes